Find Affordable College Courses

 $4,126 Average Tuition & Fees

 Our analysis found College of Eastern Idaho to be the best value school for nursing students who want to pursue a degree in Idaho.
-Located in the small city of Idaho Falls, CEI is a public school with a small student population.
+Located in the small city of Idaho Falls, CEI is a public college with a small student population.

 Read More…